 Pour the long life milk into a large jug and then slowly add the condensed and evaporated milk, stirring all the while with a whisk.
 Take a good snifter of the whiskey (to ascertain it hasn’t been adulterated) and then add the specified amount to the milk.

 Stoke the fire and bring the kettle to the boil.
 Put one or two spoonfuls of instant coffee (hazelnut flavoured coffee makes a very pleasant variation) into a cup and add just sufficient hot water to dissolve the coffee into a pourable consistency.

 While gently stirring the whiskey and milk, begin drizzling in the liquefied coffee until perfection is achieved (this may necessitate sampling a glass or two).

-Plane’s Ulster Milk of Amnesia will keep for a week or so if well chilled, however, once tasted, it seldom finds its way back to the fridge.
+Plane’s Ulster Milk of Amnesia will keep for several weeks if kept well chilled, however, once tasted, it seldom finds its way back to the fridge.

-Plane’s Ulster Milk of Amnesia goes splendidly with homemade mince pies; as it does poured over a bowl of cornflakes.
-I can also highly recommend keeping a glassful by the bed in the event you wake during the night.
+Plane’s Ulster Milk of Amnesia goes splendidly with homemade mince pies (as it does poured over a bowl of cornflakes).
+I can also highly recommend keeping a glassful by the bed in the event you awake during the night.